icopy-site/awesome/docs/awesome/awesome-plone.md

 * [collective.catalogcleanup](https://github.com/collective/collective.catalogcleanup) - Removes data from the catalog that no longer belong to an actual object.
 * [collective.fingerpointing](https://github.com/collective/collective.fingerpointing) - Keeps track of different events and write them down to an audit log.
 * [collective.ifttt](https://github.com/collective/collective.ifttt) - Enables any Plone site to play in the IFTTT ecosystem.
 For example when a news item is published, then tweet about it or post it on Facebook.
+* [collective.purgebyid](https://github.com/collective/collective.purgebyid) - Use tag-based cache invalidation in Plone (e.g. with Varnish's xkey module).
 * [collective.recipe.backup](https://github.com/collective/collective.recipe.backup) - Powerful and flexible backup/restore solution for Plone.
 * [collective.revisionmanager](https://github.com/collective/collective.revisionmanager) - Manage Products.CMFEditions histories that can bloat your database.
 * [collective.sentry](https://github.com/collective/collective.sentry) - Sentry integration to aggregate errors and help finding their causes.
-* [collective.xkey](https://github.com/collective/collective.xkey) - Use Varnish's xkey module for tag-based cache invalidation in Plone.
 * [dm.historical](https://pypi.org/project/dm.historical) - Access any historical state of your database.
 Can be useful to find out what happened to objects in the past and to restore accidentally deleted or modified objects.
 * [haufe.requestmonitoring](https://github.com/collective/haufe.requestmonitoring) - Detailed request logging functionality on top of the publication events.
 Useful to find out what takes longer than it should.